-Young plants of Spathiphyllum are available from tissue culture or seed.
+Young plants of Spathiphyllum are available primarily from tissue culture while a few cultivars are available from seed.
 The propagation of Spathiphyllum by tissue culture offers the grower the advantage of selected named varieties, improved crop uniformity and year round availability.
 Since this crop is backed by extensive breeding programs, commercial growers and consumers can expect a consistent supply of new cultivars.

 Spathiphyllum produced from seed has, until recently, lost volume to tissue culture production.
 Previously, seed production, although economical, tended to lack the quality and uniformity demanded by today’s growers.
 Recently, large scale production of seed crops has gained popularity due to controlled seed production backed by excellent production and marketing systems.